Study Abroad: Are You Financially Ready?

 Here is a checklist of the most popular financial aid options you can tap on to:

-6. External Agencies: There are various NGOs, companies, community organisations, and government agencies which offer financial assistance to students.
+There are various NGOs, companies, community organizations, and government agencies which offer financial assistance to students.
 You need to check the criteria before applying.
 There is a comprehensive application form that you are required to fill, which might include an essay elucidating the best reasons for your candidature.
 These kinds of agencies are very limited in number and further restricted by the pool of resources available at their disposal.
 So be quick in identifying these agencies and do all you can to make your case as convincingly as possible.
-Corroborate your claims with concrete evidence and be enterprising to answer their tricky questions.

 Financial planning is one of the most inevitable facets of the entire application process.
 Navigating through your options can be frustrating and exhausting at times.
 Nonetheless, the fact remains that this particular aspect is what you cannot evade.
 So weigh your options very carefully and make decisions which will prove a stepping stone in the successful culmination of your course abroad.